 The regular heptagon cannot be constructed with compass and straightedge.

 Not “it is difficult.”
 Not “no one has found a construction yet.”
-The regular seven-sided polygon — all sides equal, all interior angles equal — is provably impossible to construct using an unmarked ruler and compass in finitely many steps.
-This has been known since 1801.
+The regular seven-sided polygon is provably impossible to construct using an unmarked ruler and compass in finitely many steps.
+The complete criterion is conventionally called the Gauss–Wantzel theorem: Gauss supplied the key sufficiency result in 1801, and Wantzel proved necessity in 1837.

 The Classical Constraint